 “Expanding Notions of “Black Language” through Representations of Black Linguistic Diversity on TikTok.”
 Department of Anthropology & Linguistics Program, University of South Carolina, 2023

-My dissertation, “Competing Discourses of Diversity and Inclusion: Institutional Rhetoric and Graduate Student Narratives at Two Minority Serving Institutions,” was motivated by my experiences as a Black woman in U.S. higher education.
-I analyzed diversity discourses, ideologies, and practices in U.S. colleges and universities and their impacts on the experiences of graduate students of color.
-I examined how conceptualizations of diversity were discursively constructed and operationalized at two MSIs and I analyzed university websites as texts that (re)produce ideologies and reflect both hegemonic and institution-specific understandings of diversity, equity, and inclusion.
+I’ve analyzed diversity discourses, ideologies, and practices in U.S. colleges and universities and their impacts on the experiences of graduate students of color.
+Specifically, I’ve examined how conceptualizations of diversity were discursively constructed and operationalized at two Minority Serving Institutions and how university websites (re)produce ideologies and reflect both hegemonic and institution-specific understandings of diversity, equity, and inclusion.

 Methods